 However, if your organization has already moved to the Microsoft cloud, deployed Teams, and/or is trying to migrate Teams data in the context of a business merger or acquisition, then the SharePoint Migration Tool alone might not provide the functionality you’re looking for.

 You could try to leverage the SPMT in the course of a manual Teams migration.
-But migrating Microsoft Teams data to another tenant manually involves multiple steps and a ton of heavy lifting on the part of IT, even with the SPMT.
+But migrating Microsoft Teams from one tenant to another manually involves multiple steps and a ton of heavy lifting on the part of IT, even with the SPMT.

-Instead of jumping through tons of hoops to get your users up and running in their new Teams environment, why not use a third-party tool to simplify the process?
+Instead of jumping through tons of hoops to get your users up and running in their new Teams environment, why not use a third-party tool to simplify and customize the process?

-- Migrate Teams data from one tenant to another
+- Migrate entire teams from one tenant to another

-- Migrate Teams data within the same Teams tenant
+- Copy channels and teams within the same tenant

 Migrate on-prem content to Microsoft Teams